 Every month the Social Security Administration (SSA) releases a statistical snapshot of the disability benefits program.
 These statistics provide an inside look at where benefits fall on a monthly basis and can be very beneficial to future applicants who are looking to file.
-Below is a brief overview of what the statistics looked like for June.
+Below is a brief overview of what the June 2016 SSD benefits statistics looked like during the last 30 days.

 Overview of June 2016 SSD Benefits Statistics